EmaFanClub/MainVisualizer/docs/development_guide.md

 2. Changed return type to Optional[List] - same error
 3. Added default empty list - error persists

-Suspected cause: The upstream data source might be returning None in an unexpected case.
+Suspected cause: The upstream data source might be returning None unexpectedly.

 Would you like me to:
 A) Add more detailed logging to identify the exact data causing the issue?